LuisM6/OdorTemporalControl2021/1_Odor_temporal_control_for_calcium_imaging/README.txt

 The LabVIEW software needed to run the olfactometer is in the folder Olfactometer_for_Microscopy.
 The main VI is Odor_control_m.vi and it calls all the other sub-VIs.
 Most of the sub-VIs were also part of the control software of Gershow et al 2012 (Nature Methods) and are re-utilized here.

+A movie of Or42a neural response to a sine wave is in the movie Or42a_Sine_Wave_response.mp4

 3. Data analysis

 3.1 Pre-Processing and Motion correction

 Functional volumetric calcium imaging was conducted with a spinning disk confocal micrscope and data saved in .nd2 format.

 To extract data and format it for motion correction we used the matlab script Format_data_and_motion_correction.m.
 As described in the Methods and Materials of the paper, motion correction is conducted with the package MOCO.
-Example movies of the antennal lobe (AL) before and after motion correction are provided in this folder under the names AL_wo_MC.avi and AL_w_MC.avi
+Example movies of the antennal lobe (AL) before and after motion correction are provided in this folder under the names AL_wo_MC.mp4 and AL_w_MC.mp4

 3.2 Calcium imaging analysis